neuronsimulator/nrn/docs/courses/using_morphometric_data.rst

 D. Exporting the model.
 ~~~~~~~~~~~~~~~~~~~~~~~

 The Import3D tool allows us to export the topology (branched architecture) and geometry (anatomical dimensions) of these data to a CellBuilder, or straight to the hoc interpreter.
-It's generally best to send the data to the CellBuilder, which we can then save to a session file for future re-use.
+It's generally best to send the data to :ref:`the CellBuilder <cellbuilder.rst>`, which we can then save to a session file for future re-use.
 The CellBuilder, which has its own tutorial, is a very convenient tool for managing the biophysical properties and spatial discretization of anatomically complex cell models.

 So click on the Export button and select the CellBuilder option.